200) Justine — “She Brings the Morning with Her”

 201) The Easybeats — “Sorry”

 If you had Friday on your mind, sorry.
-This raucous ‘66 single by the non-Aussies from Australia came first, and as Nuggets II said, to “brilliant, spine-tingling effect.”
+This raucous ‘66 single by the non-Aussies from Australia came first, and as the Nuggets II comp said, to “brilliant, spine-tingling effect.”

 202) Tom Parrott — “Hole in the Ground”